-Unlike Israel's forefather who ate manna from heaven but all died in the wilderness, Jesus wanted these people, who were dead in their sins and at enmity with God, to recognise HIM as the True and Living Bread that came down from heaven to satisfy their inner hunger on man's soul.
-His glorious message was that anyone eating of this heavenly Bread - would live forever because Christ's own life was to be given as the acceptable sacrifice for the life of the world.
-But sadly, their heart's were darkened to the truth, and most rejected his message and ministry.
+Unlike Israel's forefathers who ate manna from heaven but all died in the wilderness, Jesus wanted these people, who were dead in their sins and at enmity with God, to recognise HIM as the True and Living Bread that came down from heaven to satisfy the inner hunger of man's soul.
+His glorious message was that anyone eating of this heavenly Bread would live forever because Christ's own life was to be given as the acceptable sacrifice for the life of the world.
+But sadly their hearts were darkened to the truth, and most rejected his message and ministry.

-These Jews were blinded by their preconceived notion and would only accept a majestic Messiah that would come in the clouds of glory and defeat their earthy enemies.
-They could not acknowledge a suffering Servant Who was brought up in the despised area of Galilee, Who would be wounded for their transgressions, bruised for their iniquity, and would willingly give His life as the ransom price for the life of many.
+These Jews were blinded by their preconceived notions and would only accept a majestic Messiah that would come in the clouds of glory and defeat their earthly enemies.
+They could not acknowledge a suffering Servant, brought up in the despised area of Galilee, Who would be wounded for their transgressions, bruised for their iniquity, and would willingly give His life as the ransom price for the life of many.

 But this 'drawing' of man to God is not an enforced, obligatory, involuntary, imposed pulling of man against his will.
-It is the 'irresistible grace' that is taught by many where God in His sovereignty forces certain people to believe while disallowing others from expressing faith in Christ, as is taught by many reformers.
-It is not the dragging of some poor soul into a faith in Christ, against his will, through God's sovereign power, because we all have a God-given free will, which we are required to exercise of our own volition in response to the gospel
+It is not the 'irresistible grace' that is taught by many where God in His sovereignty forces certain people to believe while disallowing others from expressing faith in Christ, as is taught by many reformers.
+It is not the dragging of some poor soul into a faith in Christ against his will through God's sovereign power, because we all have a God-given free will which we are required to exercise of our own volition in response to the gospel.